TingPing/tingping.github.io/_posts/2016-09-27-LAS-Hosted-by-GNOME.md

 ### Builder Integration

 I have occasionally contributed to [GNOME Builder](https://wiki.gnome.org/Apps/Builder) and as an IDE a difficult task is to sanely parse and modify an Autotools projects.
-Meson unlike Autotools exposes JSON for compilation flags and targets which can allow tools to get actually usable information.
+Meson unlike Autotools exposes JSON data for compilation flags and targets which can allow tools to get actually usable information.
 I have already started work integrating this [in a branch](https://git.gnome.org/browse/gnome-builder/log/?h=wip/tingping/meson) that is a work in progress but already it can build and run projects.
 The internal API of Builder is a bit Autotools focused in this area, there are some Python binding problems, and we need to work with Meson to expose more information